SynFutures/docs/docs/faq.md

-When Account Balance + Unrealized Pnl < Position * MarkPrice * Maintenance Margin (MMR), the account is no longer safe and can be liquidated
+When Account Balance + Unrealized Pnl < Position * MarkPrice * Maintenance Margin (MMR), the account is no longer safe and can be liquidated.